-Goal of this project is to design a multi-mode interferometer (MMI) with specified output coupling operating at the wavelength of λ = 1550 nm.
-In the first design, a 2x2 configuration is considered with an output ratio of 50:50.
+Goal of this project is to design a multi-mode interferometer (MMI) with specified output coupling operating at the wavelength of $\lambda$ = 1550 nm.
+In the first design, a 1x2 configuration is considered with an output ratio of 50:50.
 In the second run, the MMI should be optimized for an output ratio of 10:90.
 The general geometry of a MMI is shown in Figure 5.

 - 1. Literature search.
 The first task is to familiarize with the theory behind the MMI.
 The most important is to answer to questions which parameters are playing the crucial role.
 Based on the theory you can estimate initial parameters. - 2.
 Single mode waveguide (COMSOL).
 The following task is to design a single mode Silicon Nitride waveguide, using the 1D eigenmode solver of COMSOL (Boundary Mode Analysis).
-The material of the core is Silicon Nitride, while the cladding is SiO2. - 3.
+The material of the core is Silicon Nitride, while the cladding is SiO2.
+The technology used is 800nm thick stoichiometric SiN deposited with LPCVD (relevant for the refractive index) - 3.
 MMI.
 Based on the estimated dimensions, you can design and simulate the MMI.
 From this point you can optimize the structure for a 50/50 coupling ratio.
 Make sure the overall losses are be below 1dB and minimize the reflections. - a.
 Note.
 You can start by simulating a long interference section, and optimize only the width of the MMI.
 This allows you to then clearly see the 50/50 and 90/10 interference lengths. - b.
 Note.
-You can use tapers to reduce scattering losses and reflection. - 4.
+You can use tapers to reduce scattering losses and reflection. - c.
+Note.
+The placement of the input/output waveguides can be different for different ratios. - 4.
 Convergence test.
 The results should be tested for different mesh sizes. - 5.
 Second MMI.
-The 2x2 MMI should be optimized for the new goal: - a.
+The 1x2 MMI should be optimized for the new goal: - a.
 Output ratio of 10:90 for $\lambda_c = 1550$ nm - b.
 Overall losses below 1dB - 6.
 Report and presentation.
 The results of the project should be summarized in the form of a short report and 15 minutes presentation (10 minutes talk and 5 minutes for questions).